Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 **External Fragmentation:** Since the required contiguous chunk sizes vary between requests, a contiguous memory allocator (like the buddy allocator used by Orca) cannot efficiently pack the chunks, leaving unusable gaps.

 Furthermore, the requirement for a contiguous chunk prohibits memory sharing.
 In complex decoding (like beam search or parallel sampling), multiple output sequences often share a common prompt or prefix.
-Contiguous allocation forces a full copy for each sequence, duplicating the shared prefix cache and wasting significant memory (Figure 8).
+Contiguous allocation forces a full copy for each sequence, duplicating the shared prefix cache and wasting significant memory.

 ### Motivating examples or workloads